 h) The hearing officer's recommended decision shall take into account, but not be limited to, the following considerations included in the petition:

-1) Statement of the nature of the physical abuse, sexual abuse or egregious neglect for which the petitioner's name was placed on the Health Care Worker Registry;
+1) Statement of the nature of the physical abuse, sexual abuse, egregious neglect or financial exploitation for which the petitioner's name was placed on the Health Care Worker Registry;

 2) Evidence that the petitioner is now rehabilitated, trained or educated and able to perform duties in the public interest;